yuri-spizhovyi-mit/ET6-Programming-With-Python/1_development_workflows/README.md

-Practice the foundational workflows of software development by learning to write Markdown locally on your own computer using Visual Studio Code (VSCode), the Command Line Interface (CLI), and NPM scripts to automate your code's quality (formatting, linting and spell checking).
+Practice the foundational workflows of software development by learning to write Markdown locally on your own computer using Visual Studio Code (VSCode), the Command Line Interface (CLI) to automate your code's quality (formatting, linting and spell checking).

 - [ ] 🥚 **Folder Structures**: You can explain how files and folders are stored